An ATM Showed Up In The Middle Of The Forest In Maine, And No One Knows How It Got There

 — CBS 13 News (@WGME) November 21, 2018

 Investigators were quick to put out a call for anyone with information regarding the machine and its origin.
-On Wednesday afternoon, they receive a tip that the ATM may have been stolen from a diner in Brunswick last fall but that tip didn’t quite pan out and the investigators were right back where they started.
+On Wednesday afternoon, they received a tip that the ATM may have been stolen from a diner in Brunswick last fall, but that tip didn’t quite pan out and the investigators were right back where they started.

 The case was reportedly solved later that same afternoon when the owner of the ATM called to explain her side of the story.
-She revealed that the ATM wasn’t stolen or missing but that she had removed the machine from the dumpster and placed it into the woods as a prank.
+She revealed that the ATM wasn’t stolen or missing, but that she had removed the machine from the dumpster and placed it into the woods as a prank.

 “We’ve just heard from the owner, who said she picked the ATM out of the trash,” a dispatcher told the Press Herald.
 “She told us she put it there as a joke, to her neighboring property owners.”

-According to authorities, the woman’s prank could actually become a chargeable offense but Detective McFarland seems to be more concerned about the machine’s proper disposal than the prank since no one was actually harmed.
+According to authorities, the woman’s prank could actually become a chargeable offense, but Detective McFarland seems to be more concerned about the machine’s proper disposal than the prank since no one was actually harmed.

 “I could charge them with littering, but I doubt it.
 I don’t think I would do that,” McFarland said.
 “I would probably want the owner to come get it and dispose of it more appropriately.”